 Pursue a first bachelor’s degree, a certificate, or an associate degree in any field of study excluding theology.

-Not exceed five years, and ten semesters, of Washington College Grant term usage or 125% of enrolled program length.
+Not exceed five years, and ten semesters, of Washington College Grant (eight semesters for Washington College Bound) term usage or 125% of enrolled program length.

 Not owe a repayment to another student aid program.